GreptimeTeam/docs/docs/user-guide/table-management.md

 automatically converted to a timestamp in milliseconds.
 - Primary key: primary key is used to uniquely define a series of data, which is similar to tags in other time-series systems like [InfluxDB][1].
+- Table options: when creating a table, you can specify a set of table options, click [here](../reference/sql/create.md#table-options) for more details.

 [1]: <https://docs.influxdata.com/influxdb/v1.8/concepts/glossary/#tag-key>